dhubler/aliens/README.md

 Format Assumptions:

 * City names cannot contain spaces
-* If a city references another city in a direction, that referenced city **is not required** to have a separate line.
+* If a city references another city, that referenced city **is not required** to have a separate line.
+So in `Boston north=Bangor` then `Bangor south=Boston` is not required
-* If a map contains inconsitent data with regard to neighboring references then those inconstencies will not be caught.
+* If a map contains inconsistent data with regard to neighboring references then those inconstencies will not be detected and results will be suspect.
 Example of bad data:

 ```